Guest Author: Billy Sharma is a brilliant Direct Marketing Consultant and a Contributor to the Silent Partner Software Blog.

 For example, Sumac’s donor management software personalizes and sends donation thank-you emails right after a donation is made.

 The donation page also sends thank-you emails to donors who give on your website immediately after a donation is made.

 7. Ask Donors to Spread the Word

-Because people like to share today, us the donation thank you email ask your donors to share your campaign among their family and friends on social media.
+Because people like to share today, use the donation thank you email to ask your donors to share your campaign among their family and friends on social media.
 To do this just include sharing buttons in your email.

 8. Be Smart With Your Subject Line